 - Python Mako module - Python Mako module is required.
 Version 0.3.4 or later should work.

-- lex / yacc - for building the GLSL compiler.
+- lex / yacc - for building the Mesa IR and GLSL compiler.

 On Linux systems, flex and bison versions 2.5.35 and 2.4.1, respectively, (or later) should work.
 On Windows with MinGW, install flex and bison with:

 mingw-get install msys-flex msys-bisonFor MSVC on Windows, install Win flex-bison.